hyperledger-iroha/iroha-2-docs/src/guide/security/index.md

   - [Generating Cryptographic Keys](./generating-cryptographic-keys.md):

-    Instructions on how to generate cryptographic keys and use `kagami` (a supporting tool shipped alongside Iroha 2).
+    Instructions on how to generate cryptographic keys and use `kagami` (a supporting tool shipped alongside Iroha).

   - [Storing Cryptographic Keys](./storing-cryptographic-keys.md):